ardulogic/arduino-home-strip/README.md

 - 🎨 **Configurable Colors**: Customize the "red" color to any RGB value you want
 - 🔌 **Auto-Detection**: Automatically detects CH340 Arduino on any COM port
 - 🖥️ **System Tray App**: Runs in the background with a system tray icon (Windows)
+- 🔊 **Audio Visualization**: LEDs 1-20 react to computer audio as a level meter (expands from center)
 - ⚙️ **Runtime Controls**: Right-click the tray icon to enable/disable features:
   - Toggle keyboard reaction on/off
   - Toggle mouse reaction on/off
+  - Toggle audio visualization on/off
   - Stay On mode (keeps LEDs lit even when idle)

 ## Hardware Requirements